het-tanis/prolug-labs/Linux-Labs/109-fail2ban-with-log-monitoring/step1/text.md

 Your team is testing fail2ban to protect the sshd process in your server.
-You have decide to build a proof of concept (POC) of the system and tie it into your Grafana monitoring solution.
+You have decided to build a proof of concept (POC) of the system and tie it into your Grafana monitoring solution.

 <br>